lkmcl37/Chinese-IRSystem/README.md

 A demo program for Chinese information retreival.
 When given a Chinese keyword, it will search the text documents and output the IDs of five most related documents.
-The search results are ranked based on TF/IDF weights.
+The search results are ranked based on TF/IDF weighting.

 # Result Display
 The search results are displayed in the following form: